zico20/zico20/README.md

 available_for: "Remote opportunities worldwide 🌍"
 ```

-I build software end to end — from database schemas and APIs to the pixels users actually touch.
+I'm Zain — a fullstack developer, originally from Iraq and currently based in Ankara, Turkey.
+I build software end to end, from database schemas and APIs to the pixels users actually touch.
 I work across the stack with **Next.js, React, and TypeScript** on the frontend, and **Node, FastAPI, and PostgreSQL** on the backend.
-I've shipped landing pages, dashboards, e-commerce, and SaaS — owning scoping, design hand-off, implementation, and deployment myself.
+I've shipped production work for clients across MENA and Europe — landing pages, dashboards, e-commerce, and SaaS — handling scoping, design hand-off, implementation, and deployment myself.

 <br/>